cape4labs/audatadao_dlp_ui/SETUP_INSTRUCTIONS.md

 Update the following files to integrate with your backend:
 - `app/api/wallet/register/route.ts`
 - `app/api/user/onboarding/route.ts`
+- `app/api/storj/upload/route.ts`
 - `app/api/refine/upload/route.ts`

 ### Refiner Integration
 The refiner integration is configured in `app/api/refine/upload/route.ts`.
 Update the endpoint URL and authentication to match your refiner service.

 ### File Storage
 Currently configured for Storj but can be adapted for other storage solutions.
-Update the upload logic in `app/api/refine/upload/route.ts`.
+Update the upload logic in `app/api/storj/upload/route.ts`.

+### Blockchain Integration
+The blockchain integration uses VANA's DataRegistry contract to register file hashes and metadata.
+Update the contract addresses in `contracts/addresses.ts` if needed.

 ## Supported Wallets
 - MetaMask